secretgraph/secretgraph/README.md

 ## Action updates

--   via value = "delete" or json variant of "delete" actions are deleteable
+-   via value = "delete" or json variant of "delete" actions can be deleted
--   actions are identified either by their hash or id
+-   actions are identified either by their hash or id Other types are:
+-   {"}

 # TODO

--   addKeys, removeKeys API - not possible.
-Actions are currently not addressable
+-   test permissions
 -   disable editing/prompt for keys if keys are missing
 -   cleanup serverside encryption
     -   remove many "key" arguments